Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 -   Create a report with various visualizations of the campus visits information

--   Utilize a user natural language query to build additional visualizations
+-   Utilize a user-natural language query to build additional visualizations

 ## Prerequisites